rvaldez1986/NYC_Taxi/README.md

 <img src="Images/img43.png" width="400"/>
 </div>

-<p style='text-align: justify;'><br>An interesting takeaway from this analysis is the correlation matrix between this
+<p style='text-align: justify;'><br>An interesting takeaway from this analysis is the correlation matrix between these
     types of ratings: </p>

 <div>
 <img src="Images/imgT1.png" width="300"/>
 </div>

-<p style='text-align: justify;'><br>The <strong>negative correlation</strong> between the popularity index and the average rating leads us to wonder if when choosing a place we should trust more the amount of people who rate it than the actual rating it receives. </p>
+<p style='text-align: justify;'><br>The <strong>negative correlation</strong> between the popularity index and the average rating leads us to wonder if when choosing a place we should trust more the amount of people who rate it than the actual rating it receives.<br><br> </p>